As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 National Geographic has made rock tumblers as high-quality educational toys for many years.
 The Platinum series model (Amazon link) is a tiny professional rock tumbler.
 The kit contains everything you need – grit, polish, 1 pound of rough gemstones, and even some jewelry settings.

 The barrel has a 2-pound capacity.
 It is made of thick rubber to absorb the impact of the rocks crashing against each other.
-The motor has three different speeds and a timer so that you can set the number of hours or days the tumbler runs for.
+The motor has three different speeds and a timer so that you can set the number of hours or days the tumbler runs.

 The Platinum Series rock tumbler has a noise-reducing cover over the barrel.
-This helps to reduce the noise so that you can run the machine inside your house.
+This helps reduce the noise so you can run the machine inside your house.

 The machine is designed to prevent softer rocks from being damaged as they tumble.
-The rock tumbler has a patented “agitate mode” that has a gentler motion.
+The rock tumbler has a patented “agitate mode” with a gentler motion.

-If you are interested in buying a National Geographic rock tumbler, check out the latest prices here (Amazon link).
+If you want to buy a National Geographic rock tumbler, check out the latest prices here (Amazon link).

 TIP: Rock tumbling is the perfect hobby for kids ages eight.
 Are you looking for a rock tumbler for kids?
 Check out the complete guide in the article below: